retro-vault/xyz/src/yos/docs/03_boot.md

         .ds		1
 ~~~

-# Hook RST vectors
+## Hook RST vectors

-Finally we can write routines that enable you to hook vectors.
+Finally, we can write routines that enable you to hook vectors.
 When changing vectors we are going to disable interrupts.
-These routines will simply write new address to RAM after the jump opcode.
+These routines will simply write new vector to *RAM*.

 ~~~asm
         ;; -----------------------------------------------------------